SumitAgr/Simple-Text-Editor/README.md

 # Simple Text Editor
-A Simple Text Editor made using Tkinter in Python
+A Simple Text Editor made using Tkinter in Python.
+I made this simple text editor because I needed something light-weight and fast to quickly write down my ideas and notes.

 ## Screenshots: